longturn/freeciv21/docs/Coding/hacking.rst

 useful to run the client and server as autogames to verify either a particular savegame no longer shows a fixed bug, or as a random sequence of games in a while loop overnight.

-To start a server game with all AI players, create a file (below named civ.serv) with lines such as the
+To start a server game with all AI players, create a file (below named :file:`civ.serv`) with lines such as the following:
-following:

 .. code-block:: sh